Bartvds/mocha-unfunk-reporter/README.md

 Unfunk-reporter is a minimal `spec`-style console reporter for [mocha](http://visionmedia.github.io/mocha/) that doesn't confuse lesser console environments with funky display modes, line overwrites, cursor tricks, escape codes or weird encodings.

-Main use-case is running mocha's node module embedded in external tools though IDE's like WebStorm or other basic consoles and low-tech buffered output.
-It works in all mocha node.js module flavors if you pass it to mocha as `reporter`.
+Main use-case is running mocha's node module embedded in external tools though IDE's like WebStorm, basic consoles and buffered output.
 It could easily be adapted to alternate unfunky displays.
+Tested in `grunt-mocha-test` (and similar) but works in all mocha node.js module flavors if you pass it to mocha as `reporter`.

 The reporter does *not* extend mocha's default Base reporter prototype, because that is a main source of funkyness, so not all of mocha's reporter related options are supported.